How to Become a Certified Lash Tech in 2022 (5 Easy Steps)

 Now that you are certified, it’s time to start building your clientele!

-There are a few ways to get started.
+But wait, how can you do that?
+Here are a few ways to get you started:

 1. Word of Mouth